 How Will I Be Recognized?

 As a member of the Legacy Society, you will receive a uniquely designed personal gift commemorating your participation in the giving club.
-You will also be listed in Ridgeview Medical Center’s Annual Report and main lobby donor wall, and will receive invitations to member events, including the annual donor dinner, holiday celebration and strategic planning sessions with the president and CEO of the Medical Center.
+You will also be listed in Ridgeview’s Annual Report and main lobby donor wall, and will receive invitations to member events, including the annual donor dinner, holiday celebration and strategic planning sessions with the president and CEO of Ridgeview.

 Here are a number of generally accepted ways to make a bequest.
 You might discuss them with your attorney as you prepare to update your will.